 Once in Dubrovnik, walk the old city walls and explore other Dubrovnik sights.
 Here you can find our full post on things to do in Dubrovnik.

 Split is actually a great base to visit other Dalmatian towns, like Zadar, Šibenik, or Dubrovnik.
-Zadar is less than 160 km from Split, and the two are connected by a modern multilane motorway.
+Zadar is less than 160 km from Split, and the two towns are connected by a modern multilane motorway.

 Zadar is a nice coastal town with a long and rich history still clearly visible in Zadar's old town.
 However, Zadar has been badly bombed and damaged in WWII.
-Thus, the Roman and Venetian architecture mix with post-war buildings more dominantly than in Split, Trogir, or Dubrovnik.
+Thus, the Roman and Venetian architecture mixes with post-war buildings more dominantly than in Split, Trogir, or Dubrovnik.

 Zadar has a cool city vibe, fewer crowds, a lovely seafront, and one of the best sunsets on the Adriatic.

-The main sights include the Sea Organs, a musical instrument played by waves and tide passing through 35 tubes of various height and length located under marble stairs extending as far as 70 m; a Greeting to the Sun, next to the Sea Organs this installation is made of solar panels set on the floor that make a playful light show best experienced at nighttime; a round pre-Romanesque Church of St. Donat dates back to 9th century, and along with a bell tower, is one of the main attractions in Zadar; located just in front of the St. Donat Church, a town's square Forum dates back to 1st century BC.
+The main sights include the Sea Organs, a musical instrument played by waves and tide passing through 35 tubes of various heights and lengths located under marble stairs extending as far as 70 m; a Greeting to the Sun, next to the Sea Organs this installation is made of solar panels set on the floor that make a playful light show best experienced at nighttime; a round pre-Romanesque Church of St. Donat dates back to 9th century, and along with a bell tower, is one of the main attractions in Zadar; located just in front of the St. Donat Church, a town's square Forum dates back to 1st century BC.

 Go white-water rafting

 Rafting on the Cetina River is one of the most popular outdoor adventures in Croatia, and one of our favorite day trips from Split.
 And there are no excuses not to try it!